Genivia/ugrep/README.md

 When option `-z` is used with options `-g`, `-O`, `-M`, or `-t`, archives and compressed and uncompressed files that match the filename selection criteria (glob, extension, magic bytes, or file type) are searched only.
-For example, `ugrep -r -z -tc++` searches C++ files such as `main.cpp`, and also `main.cpp.gz` and `main.cpp.xz` when present.
-Also any cpio, pax, tar, and zip archives when present are searched for C++ files such as `main.cpp`.
+For example, `ugrep -r -z -tc++` searches C++ files such as `main.cpp` and zip and tar archives that contain C++ files such as `main.cpp`.
+Also included in the search are compressed C++ files such as `main.cpp.gz` and `main.cpp.xz` when present.
+Also any cpio, pax, tar, and zip archives when present are searched for C++ files that they contain, such as `main.cpp`.
 Use option `--stats` to see a list of the glob patterns applied to filter file pathnames in the recursive search and when searching archive contents.

 When option `-z` is used with options `-g`, `-O`, `-M`, or `-t` to search cpio, jar, pax, tar, and zip archives, archived files that match the filename selection